mttmcgrgr/dwel/docs/readme.md

 Aron's primary responsibilities will be:

-- Setting up backend to-do functionality.
+- Setting up backend to-do and group functionality.
-- Building ticket index, index item, and form components.
+- Building todo index, todo index item, todo detail, group index, group home, todo index item components.
-- Styling all ticket components.
+- Styling all todo and group components
-- Writing the ticket aspects of the repo's README, complete with screenshots and code snippets
+- Writing the group and todo aspects of the repo's README, complete with screenshots and code snippets
 - Creating the display page & marketing the app

 ### Implementation Timeline